College of Education Health and Human Services

 This Middle Childhood Education (4-9) Mathematics and Social Studies Initial Licensure Preparation non-degree program prepares students to obtain the Ohio Middle Childhood 4-9 teacher license in mathematics and social studies.
 Completion of the prescribed coursework is a prerequisite to being recommended by Kent State University for licensure, and licenses are granted by the Ohio Department of Education.

 The program includes intensive pedagogy courses that prepare students to understand the unique social, physical, cognitive and emotional needs of the young adolescent; these courses are taken as a cohort.
 Student teaching occurs during the final semester of the program.

-The non-degree program is not a master's degree program.
-Students interested in obtaining a teaching license and a master's degree from Kent State University must also be fully admitted into a master's degree program and complete the prescribed coursework on the master's degree prospectus, in addition to courses that are prescribed here for licensure.
+This program does not culminate in a master's degree.
+Students interested in a master's degree at Kent State must be fully admitted into and complete requirements for the master's program, in addition to courses that are prescribed for licensure.

 - Bachelor's degree from an accredited institution

 - Official transcript(s)

 - Questions in Anticipation of Licensure form